GeorgeSantosDev/talker-manager/README.md

 <p>
   Talker manage is a CRUD API.
 It was built using NodeJS and Express for read and write files using fs module.
-  The user can Create, Read, Update and Delete talkers.
+  The user can create, read, update and delete talkers.
 </p>

 <h2>